TACC-Cloud/tapis-cli/docs/usage/systems.rst

 Search Commands
 ***************

-It is possible to search for tapis Systems by several criteria.
+Search for Tapis Systems by several criteria.
 Please consult ``tapis systems search -h`` for guidance.

 ***************
 Queues Commands
 ***************

+View and interact with queues on a Tapis execution system.

 .. autoprogram-cliff:: tapis.cli
    :command: systems queues *